leonardothibes/db2http/README.md

-# db2http
+# DB2HTTP

-Exports any database connection to HTTP
+Exports any database connection to HTTP.